macOS Mojave freezes and is unresponsive? Try these tips

 - Restarting your Mac this way means shutting your Mac down.

-- Next, press press the following keys for around 20 seconds: Option, Command, P and R (simultaneously).
+- Next, press and hold the following keys for around 20 seconds: Option, Command, P, and R (simultaneously).

 Something else worth checking is whether any antivirus software might be blocking any new installation attempts.
 If that is the case, disable the software before attempting another update.